 Some people assume that all rescue dogs are mixed-breeds, but that isn’t the case.
 Sadly, many purebred dogs are abandoned – that’s despite their owner having paid a lot of money to buy them from a breeder!

 Remember that finding the right rescue dog for you isn’t just about breed and appearance.
-Cross and mixed-breed dogs make wonderful pets as their behaviour tends to be more mellow, while purebreds have very defined and deep-rooted behavioural traits.
 Have you done research to find out whether your desired breed is a good fit for you, your household and your lifestyle?
 Choose the right dog for you!

 A rescue dog will be a danger to my kids